YG Entertainment: The Black Label

 Following the successful formation of HIGHGRND, on September 22, 2015, YG Entertainment announced the creation of another independent sub-label, to be headed by YG producers Teddy and Kush.
 On November 16, 2020, as per the quarterly stock report of YG Entertainment, the label was converted to an associate company status.
-In April 2023, The Black Label formed a joint venture with Thailand's largest conglomerate Charoen Pokphand Group called The Black Sea to expand its label into the Southeast Asian region.
+In April 2023, The Black Label formed a joint venture with Thailand's largest conglomerate Charoen Pokphand called The Black Sea to expand its label into the Southeast Asian region.
 The label currently houses artists: Meovv, AllDay Project, Jeon Somi, Taeyang, Rosé and Vince.

 Former sub-labels

 Highgrnd

 Highgrnd (read as "high ground") was an independent sub-label headed by Epik High's Tablo.
 Announced in March 2015, the label was set up by Yang Hyun-suk under the YG Entertainment umbrella as part of a long-term goal to reach out to the Korean indie and alternative scene.
 On June 21, 2015, Tablo introduced the band Hyukoh via Instagram as the label's first official artist.

 The company had fostered artists Millic, offonoff, Punchnello, Code Kunst, Way Ched, The Black Skirts, Idiotape, and Incredivle.

 However, on April 11, 2018, an article was released that Highgrnd was no longer active due to Tablo's resignation as CEO the previous year.
 As of the release of this article, the artists in the label soon revealed that they had signed in with other labels and had other companies to distribute their new releases that year.
 Epik High eventually left YG Entertainment in October as all three members declined to renew their contracts.

 In June 2019, YG Plus took over the social media accounts of Highgrnd and relaunched them under the name SEOUL MUSIC.